Everyone’s doing content marketing. Small businesses, B2Bs, and B2Cs all use content marketing. Basically, that’s everyone.

 - Keep producing content.
 Don’t back down just because the competition is bigger than you are.

-- Curate a small, but devoted group of followers.
-Work harder to create an intense fan base than trying to draw audience away from the competitor.
+- Curate a small but devoted group of followers.
+Work harder to create an intense fan base than trying to draw the audience away from the competitor.
 Often, the best audience isn’t the biggest audience, but the most devoted audience.

 7. You haven’t waited long enough.